CayMac-Team/UniversalROMImages/README.md

 **Notes**
   - Q650 supports large RAM
   - RAM check disabled for all
   - ROMs with a boot SYSTEM - hold R to load from ROM or hold A & R to load from ROM into a RAM drive (16mb or more RAM required).
-Hold key(s) once arrow appears and before the happy Mac boot icon appears.
+Hold key(s) as soon as the arrow appears and before the happy Mac boot icon.
 After icon appears, you can release the key(s).

   **Files**
   - LC475_Q650.ZIP - For LC475/LC575/Q650